jamesmallon/.vim/README.md

-# Customized compiled Vim for Debian distros
+# Customized compiled Vim v8.0.1428 for Debian distros
 It has customized color themes, snippets and .vimrc file.
-The goal is get a development based Vim version esiear and faster by using a compiled version and a bash file to make it ready in minutes.
+The goal is to setting up easier and faster a development based Vim version by using a compiled version and all customization that works for me.

-The customizations will be found in color themes, snippets and .vimrc file - all for development in PHP, Golang and Javascriptl

 # Installation